Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant

 \section{Introduction}

-Since the detection of the neutron star merger event in gravitational waves (GW170817 \cite{gw170817}), gamma-rays (GRB 170817A \cite{grb170817a}) and optical (AT2017gfo \cite{at2017gfo}), short duration gamma-ray bursts became one of the most successful targets of multi-messenger astrophysics.
-Combining information from both gravitational waves and electromagnetic waves, an impressive breadth of Astrophysical questions can be probed, such as, for example, the origin of the heavy elements \citep{2017Natur.551...80K}, the neutron star equation of state \citep{2018PhRvL.121p1101A} or the value of standard cosmological parameters \citep{2017Natur.551...85A}.
-Recently the Hubble constant has attracted much attention because of the tension between the value measured based on the cosmic microwave background and the cosmic distance ladder methods \citep{Verde2019, planck, SHOES2019}.
+Since the detection of the neutron star merger event in gravitational waves (GW170817 \cite{gw170817}), gamma-rays (GRB 170817A \cite{grb170817a}) and optical (AT2017gfo \cite{at2017gfo}), short-duration gamma-ray bursts became one of the most successful targets of multimessenger astrophysics.
+Combining information from both gravitational waves and electromagnetic waves, an impressive breadth of Astrophysical questions can be probed, such as, for example, the origin of the heavy elements \citep{2017Natur.551...80K}, the neutron star equation of state \citep{2018PhRvL.121p1101A}, testing the weak equivalence principle \citep{2017ApJ...851L..18W}, or the value of standard cosmological parameters \citep{2017Natur.551...85A}.
+Recently, the Hubble constant has attracted much attention because of the tension between the value measured based on the cosmic microwave background and the cosmic distance ladder methods \citep{planck, SHOES2019, Verde2019}.
 An alternative method to constrain the Hubble constant, the so-called standard siren method, takes advantage of the luminosity distance measured by gravitational wave signal and the cosmological redshift of the source's host galaxy \citep{2010ApJ...725..496N}.
-Such a method is independent to the previous methods, and may serve as an additional probe of the expansion rate of the Universe.
+Such a method is independent from the previous methods, and may serve as an additional probe of the expansion rate of the universe.